enrferaba/Machine-Learning_pythonB1/trabajo_step_by_step.md

 8. Cumulative explained variance plot (Enunciado 8).
 9. Classification comparison before and after PCA (Enunciado 9).

-I also sync the `prueba1/boletin1_python.ipynb` notebook with the same cells so you can execute the whole story following the class workflow.
+I also sync the `trabajo_step_by_step.ipynb` notebook with the same cells so you can execute the whole story following the class workflow.

 ---